luusluus/vscode-parquet-visualizer/README.md

 ![sql](media/sql.gif)

 ## What can I do with Parquet Visualizer?
-You can use Parquet Visualizer to:
-- query the data with SQL
-- visually inspect parquet files
-- inspect struct values easily by clicking on the cell
-- inspect the schema
-- inspect the metadata

 ### Run SQL Queries on a Parquet File
 You can query a parquet file with DuckDB SQL.
 You can also paginate the query result or change the page size.